✔ No account fees or minimums ✔ Up to 4.20% APY

 How many years is an account dormant for?

-After a total of about three to five years “asleep” with no transactions, a bank moves an account to dormant status.
+After a total of about three to five years “asleep” with no transactions (though this can vary by state), a bank moves an account to dormant status.
 The account remains dormant while the bank tries to contact the account holder before turning the funds over to the state.

 The SoFi Bank Debit Mastercard® is issued by SoFi Bank, N.A., pursuant to license by Mastercard International Incorporated and can be used everywhere Mastercard is accepted.
 Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.